autocontracts/permissioned-blocks/whitepaper.md

 ## Separating State from Functional Behaviour

-If we separate the storage of the smart contract's state from its functional behaviour, we can then create a security model for protecting the state information and reduce the cost of storing data on the blockchain.
+If we separate the storage of the smart contract's state from its functional behaviour, we can then create a security model for ensuring privacy of the contract's state information and reduce the cost of storing data on the blockchain.

-To do this we need to program the smart contract functions as being [Pure Functions](https://en.wikipedia.org/wiki/Pure_function).
-In functional programming a Pure function by design, does not have the side-effect of storing state information during the execution.
+To do this we need to program the smart contract functions as being [pure functions](https://en.wikipedia.org/wiki/Pure_function).
+In functional programming a pure function by design, does not have the side-effect of storing state information during the execution.

 To use a functional programming model with smart contracts, the previous contract state is combined with the current input parameters of a function to produce the new contract state.